ozfortress/ozfortress_docs/docs/info/staff.md

 ## Past Staff

 + /dev/zero (Citadel and Source Server Controller)
-+ a team of ants in their prime (Sixes Heaad Admin & Head of Behaviour Panel)
++ a team of ants in their prime (Sixes Head Admin & Head of Behaviour Panel)
 + amd
 + Aragon
 + arnold